• Skip to primary navigation

 2. You’re more excited about what you do.

-3. You set your own work hours.
+3. You set your work hours.

 4. Because you work alone, you can choose the people you work with.

-Having control over who you work with can make original work processes more fun, improve collaboration, and boost productivity.
+Control over who you work with can make original work processes more fun, improve collaboration, and boost productivity.

 Also see, 22 Best Capricorn Careers | Best Capricorn Jobs